ZJHSteven/owlbear-rodeo-portals/README.md

 ## About

-This extension lets you create portals between any kind of tokens in order to move character tokens on the map in a room for [Owlbear Rodeo].
+This extension lets you create portals between tokens in order to move character tokens on the map in a room for [Owlbear Rodeo].

 You can use the portals as traps, regular portals or teleportation circles.